General FAQs

 The Developer Center provides a set of tools and resources for developers, including the HTC OpenSense SDK, sample code, technical documentation, tutorials, Kernel Source Code downloads, and the Unlock Bootloader web tool.
 New material and updates will be posted to the site over time, so be sure to check back with us frequently!

-Can a developer use Eclipse versions other than recommended version in the Quick Start guide?
+Can a developer use Eclipse versions other than the recommended version in the Quick Start guide?

 HTCDev has tested and verified the SDK using the latest Eclipse version.
 HTC recommends developers use the latest version of both the Android SDK and Eclipse to guarantee compatibility.